nx-lr/protea/readme.md

 }
 ```

-**Note**: `open` and `include` are very different!
+**Note**: `import` and `import all` are very different!
 The former brings a module's content into your current scope, so that you don't have to refer to a value by prefixing it with the module's name every time.
 The latter **copies over** the definition of a module statically, then also do an `open`.

 ### Every `.pta` file is a module